fiji-flo/mozilla-iam/Mozillians_Repositioning.md

 ##### Searching

-- user enters something in the searchbar on any page
+- user enters something in the search bar on any page
-- while typing the new front-end queries the suggestion api for suggestions
+- while typing the new front-end queries the suggestion API for suggestions
-- django queries search service according to users permissions for suggestions
+- Django queries search service according to users permissions for suggestions
 - front-end displays suggestions
 - user hits enter / clicks on search / clicks on a suggested search
 - font-end sends search query to search API
-- django queries search service according to users permissions
+- Django queries search service according to users permissions
-- new-front end renders search results and updates the searchbar to reflect the proper search syntax
+- new-front end renders search results and updates the search bar to reflect the proper search syntax

+##### …

+### Search Service

+The search service will be built on top of elastic search.
+It should provide the following APIs:

+- query for an individual profile by username / user id and return the according profile data
+- a search that exposes most of ES syntax that returns results in one of two formats:
+  - list of usernames / user ids
+  - list of minimal profile data (everything needed to render a card)
+- suggestion / auto-complete for search

+The search service will only be accessible by Mozillians, profile publisher and integrity checker.
+Ideally we store raw profile v2 data and just add some prefixed properties if necessary.

+#### Privacy Levels

+The search service will be responsible of filtering fields according to privacy settings.
+We have two proposals on how we can achieve this.

+1. We use one index per privacy level.
+This enables simple search but we need to do the filtering on every insertion of data.
+2. We use a single index and include privacy filters in the search query and do filter fields in the result set.
+This enables simple insertion but requires more work during search time.